 1. What does your company do and what are your business objectives?

-A short description of what you sell or what services you provide, who your clients are, and how your business differs from your competitors not only helps us understand your business, it helps you to focus on what you need from your website.
+A short description of what you sell or what services you provide, who your customers/users are, and how your business differs from your competitors not only helps us understand your business, it helps you to focus on what you need from your website.
 Websites should be created to support your business strategy and goals, so it’s vital to share this information.

 2. What’s your budget?